peter88213/nvhelp-en/source/nv_timeline/index.rst

    the section ID labels may change.
 -  Only events with a label containing a section ID are synchronized with an existing *novelibre* project.
+-  Changes to the event end date/time affect the section duration during synchronization.
 -  Changes to the event start date/time affect the section date/time during synchronization.
 -  Changes to the event text affect the section title during